abvee/asus-s15-vivobook-oled/power-saving/power-saving.md

 Changing `#RuntimeWatchdogSec=off` in `/etc/systemd/system.conf` should turn it off, but I'll keep you updated.

-If that also doesn't work, I'll try blacklisting the module
+UPDATE: didn't work, I stopped caring, and just let the watchdog run for now

 ## Module configuration
 Some module options save power, on wifi and pcie and stuff